 Vaccinations, regular worming and treatment for ectoparasites (lice, etc) are more important than usual and should be kept up to date.

-- Bromocriptine (increases dopamine production)
+- Bromocriptine (replaces dopamine production)

-- Trilostane (inhibits steroid synthesis)
+- Trilostane (inhibits cortisol production)

-- Cyproheptadine (inhibits ACTH production)
+- Cyproheptadine (inhibits serotonin production)

 Cushing’s Disease in horses cannot be cured and often develops slowly over a period of several years.
 Treatment may extend or improve the horse’s quality of life, but medication is expensive and once started must be maintained.
 Many affected horses and ponies are able to live comfortably with good management for at least a couple of years.
 But ultimately, recurrent bouts of laminitis or infection are likely to necessitate euthanasia.